IBM-Cloud/vpc-api-samples/README.md

       IamToken = token.TokenType + " " + token.AccessToken
       ```

       Now, you should have the token stored in global variable `IamToken`.
       Refer to the code [here.](https://github.com/IBM-Cloud/vpc-api-samples/blob/master/Go/src/core/token.go)

 3. Get a list of the resources.

-    This section will show how to perform a GET API call on VPC APIs.
+    This section shows how to perform a GET API call on VPC APIs.

     Create the URL to be used to make GET rest API call.

     ```go
     url := RiasEndpoint + "/subnets" + RiasVersion
     ```
     This URL will get the list of subnets.
 Get other resources by using the appropriate endpoint.

     Create a new request given a method, above URL, and optional body.

     ```go
     req, err := http.NewRequest("GET", url, nil)
     ```

     Set the headers and IAM token.